 As well as privacy in the garden, security is often a big concern.
-Numerous studies have shown that thorny plants beneath windows or on property boundaries are a great way to keep out two-legged and four-legged intruders.
-In the middle of the night no one wants to walk into a plant with serious 2 inch spines.
-Of course you don’t want to have the spines a noticeable feature either and the plant called Firethorn satisfies both those needs.
-It looks like a pleasant shrub with green leaves, white flowers and a big display of red fall berries, but hidden among that foliage are large spines that will deter anyone and anything from pushing through it, but they are not obvious.
+Numerous studies have shown that thorny plants beneath windows or on property boundaries are an easy way to keep out two-legged and four-legged intruders.
+In the middle of the night no one wants to walk into a plant with serious 2-inch spines.
+Of course, you don’t want to have the spines a noticeable feature either and Mohave Firethorn satisfies both those needs.
+Hidden among the dense, attractive foliage, the spines will deter anyone and anything from pushing through it, but they are not obvious.

-Firethorn can be grown as a free-standing shrub that will reach 12 feet or more in height and as much across, or it can be tied in to a wall where it will grow up two stories if needed, or with pruning it can be kept to any area desired.
-Grown this way it will only take up a foot or two in width and it is a great way to make an ugly wall beautiful while taking up very little space in the garden.
+Firethorn can be grown as a free-standing shrub that will reach 10 to12 feet and 6 feet across, or it can be tied in to a wall where it will grow even taller if needed, or with pruning it can be kept to any area desired.
+Grown attached to a wall or trellis, it will only take up a foot or two in width.
+This is a beautiful way to make an ugly wall attractive, while taking up very little space in the garden.
 Even in a small garden you can grow this plant, covering a large area, but leaving the rest of the garden free for other plants.

 The Mohave Pyracantha was developed by the National Arboretum in Washington D.C. as part of their plant introduction program.
-They wanted to develop a plant that was resistant to fire-blight, which destroys so many Firethorn bushes.
+They wanted to develop a plant that was resistant to fire-blight, which destroys so many firethorn bushes.
 They hybridized the common Firethorn, Pyracantha coccinea, with a species from Taiwan, Pyracantha koidzumii, and among the many seedlings they grew, one was outstanding.
 They named it ‘Mohave’ and it was released in 1970.
-Since then it has gone on to be the first choice when a Firethorn is wanted, combining vigorous growth with disease resistance and an outstanding flower and berry display.
+Since then it has become the first choice when a firethorn is wanted, combining vigorous growth with disease resistance and an outstanding flower and berry display.